Poll tax (Great Britain): Origins

-The 1980s saw a period of general confrontation between central government and Labour-controlled local authorities, which eventually led to the abolition of the Greater London Council and the six metropolitan county councils.
+The 1980s saw a period of general confrontation between central government and Labour-controlled local authorities over levels of expenditure (known as the "rate-capping rebellion"), which eventually led to the abolition of the Greater London Council and the six metropolitan county councils.
 The commitment to abolish the rates was replaced in the 1983 general election manifesto with a commitment to introduce the ability for central government to cap rates which it saw as excessive.
 This was introduced by the Rates Act 1984.

 Although the rates system was supposed to have regular revaluations to minimise discrepancies, the revaluations in England and Wales had been cancelled in 1978 and 1983.
 The Scottish revaluation of 1985/1986 led to a great deal of criticism and gave added urgency to rates reform or replacement.

 The green paper of 1986, Paying for Local Government, produced by the Department of the Environment from consultations between Lord Rothschild, William Waldegrave and Kenneth Baker, proposed the poll tax.
 This was a fixed tax per adult resident, although there was a reduction for poor people.
 This charged each person for the services provided in their community.
 Owing to the variations in the amount of local taxes paid and the amount of grant provided by central government to individual local authorities, there were differences in the amount charged between councils.

-The term "Poll tax" was coined as an alternative name because the tax had a passing resemblance to historical capitation taxes, in particular the English poll tax of 1379.
+It become known as the "poll tax" as this is a general term referring to a tax charged at an equal amount per head (also known as a head-tax), but also as a reference to historical unpopular head-taxes, in particular the English poll taxes of 1376–1381.

 This proposal was contained in the Conservative manifesto for the 1987 General Election.
-The legislation introducing the poll tax was passed in 1987, 1988 and the new tax replaced the rates in Scotland from the start of the 1989/90 financial year and in England and Wales from the start of the 1990/91 financial year.
+The legislation introducing the poll tax was passed in 1988, and the new tax replaced the rates in Scotland from the start of the 1989/90 financial year and in England and Wales from the start of the 1990/91 financial year.
 Additionally, the Uniform Business Rate, levied by local government at a rate set by central government and then apportioned between local authorities in proportion to their population, was introduced.

-The tax was not implemented in Northern Ireland, which continued, as it still does As of 2025, to levy the rating system, despite some unionists calling for the region to have the same taxation system as Great Britain.
+The tax was not implemented in Northern Ireland, which continued, as it still does As of 2025, to levy the rating system.